dqj1998/SHWizard/README.md

 chmod +x shwizard
 sudo mv shwizard /usr/local/bin/

-# On first run, Ollama and the AI model will be downloaded automatically
+# On first run, the AI model will be downloaded automatically
 shwizard "List all Python files"
 ```